gabrielf7/PrimeiroBootstrap/README.md

 ## Before starting, some necessary requirements

-* Know about Git and GitHub interaction
+* Know about Git and GitHub interaction and SASS for Bootstrap

 ## Getting started